 Why did Christians in the Middles Ages use hares as a symbol?
 Why did ancient philosophers think hares were hermaphrodites?
 What do Easter Eggs have to do with the Easter Bunny?
 Does the Easter Bunny distract Christians from the resurrection?
 Keep reading to learn the answers to these questions and others.

-Also see Why Was Jesus Christ Die On the Cross? to learn more.
+Also see Why Did Jesus Christ Die On the Cross? to learn more.

 Why did ancient philosophers think hares were hermaphrodites?